Connect with others who understand.

 No one knows your body like you do.
 My name is Bel Kambach, and I’m a member of myPBCteam.

 Diagnosing PBC may be a difficult and lengthy process.
 The main challenge is that PBC symptoms can be very general.
-For example, itching can be a symptom of many dermatologic conditions, and fatigue is also a part of many different chronic conditions.
+For example, itching can be a symptom of several dermatologic issues, and fatigue is also a part of many chronic conditions.

-Your health care provider may use several medical tests to diagnose PBC.
+Your healthcare provider may use several medical tests in the process of diagnosing PBC.
 These include blood tests that examine the status of your liver, check for substances that indicate autoimmune conditions, and evaluate your cholesterol levels.
-Your doctor may order imaging tests like an ultrasound, a fibroscan, or a magnetic resonance cholangiopancreatography (MRCP) to get a picture of your liver and bile ducts.
+Your doctor may order imaging tests like an ultrasound, a fibroscan, or magnetic resonance cholangiopancreatography to assess your liver and bile ducts.

-Bel felt relief when she finally received her PBC diagnosis.
-Her experience with an initial misdiagnosis gave her some valuable insights she hopes to impart to others living with the condition or trying to get a diagnosis.
+Bel felt relieved when she finally received her PBC diagnosis.
+Her experience with an initial misdiagnosis gave her some valuable insights.
+She hopes to impart them to others living with the condition or trying to get a diagnosis.

 Be Your Own Advocate

-Bel stresses the importance of being your advocate during the process of getting your PBC diagnosed and treated.
+Bel stresses the importance of advocating for yourself during the process of getting your PBC diagnosed and treated.
 Being your own advocate means taking an active role in your care and being clear about your needs and goals during your PBC care journey.
 Here are some ways to advocate for yourself in a medical setting:

 • Prepare for medical appointments.
 Write down your questions ahead of time, and bring them with you.

 • Set goals for your PBC care.
-For example, what is your most bothersome symptom that you’d like to address first?
+For example, what is the most bothersome symptom that you’d like to address first?

 • Bring a trusted friend or family member to medical appointments for support.

-Bel recommends writing down your questions and concerns before every medical appointment.
+Bel recommends noting down your questions and concerns before every medical appointment.
 When discussing a new PBC diagnosis with your doctor, you may want to ask questions such as:

 • What stage of PBC do I have?